6d SCFTs, 5d Dualities and Tao Web Diagrams: Introduction and Summary

-The second type of the 5d duality that we claim arises from an ambiguity of how we allocate D5-branes after the T-duality.
+\paragraph{(ii) Distribution duality:} The second type of the 5d duality arises from a choice of how we allocate D5-branes after the T-duality.
 In the Type IIA brane configuration with an $O8^-$-plane, the fundamental region is either the left side or the right side of the $O8^-$-plane since the transverse space to the $O8^-$-plane is a real one-dimensional space.
-After the T-duality, the $O8^-$-plane becomes two $O7^-$-planes and the transverse to the $O7^-$-planes is a real two-dimensional space.
+After the T-duality, the $O8^-$-plane becomes two $O7^-$-planes and the transverse space to the $O7^-$-planes is a real two-dimensional space.
 Each $O7^-$-plane induces a point-symmetric 5-brane web configuration with respect to the point where the $O7^-$-plane is located in the two-dimensional plane.
 Then, the fundamental region is a region bounded by two parallel infinite mirror lines with each line passing through a different $O7^-$-plane.
-In this case, it is possible to allocate different numbers of D5-branes between the left side and the right side of a line passing through the two $O7^-$-planes.
+In this case, it is possible to allocate different numbers of D5-branes between the left side and the right side of a line passing through the two $O7^-$-planes by introducing Wilson lines.
+In other words, along the circumference of the $S^1$ where two $O7^-$-planes maximally apart, the position of each D5-brane along this circumference can be distributed by proper Wilson lines.
 After splitting the two $O7^-$-planes, the different distributions give a different 5d quiver theory with different ranks of the gauge groups.
-Again, the different 5d theories have the same 6d UV fixed point and they are dual to each other.
-Although this allocation may sound weird, it is also possible to show the duality at the level of the 5-brane web diagrams.
-In fact.the different distributions may be understood by certain mass deformations in their S-dual pictures.
-Again, decoupling matter in the same way in the dual 5d theories yield another 5d dualities in the sense that the dual 5d theories have the same 5d UV fixed point.
+Again, the different 5d theories have the same 6d UV fixed point and thus they are dual to each other.
+It is, in fact, possible for one to show the duality explicitly at the level of the 5-brane web diagrams.
+For instance, these different distributions can be more naturally understood as certain mass deformations in their S-dual pictures.
+Again, decoupling flavors in the same way as (i) above yield another 5d dualities in the sense that the 5d theories dual to each other have the same 5d UV fixed point.